ACRC’s International Direct Care Summit 2024

 Youth Engagement Manager (Three Circles Fostering; Wilmslow, UK)

-time iconNovember 14, 2024 12:30 pm
+time iconNovember 14, 2024 12:30 pm to

 Break

-time iconNovember 14, 2024 01:00 pm
+time iconNovember 14, 2024 01:00 pm to

 Keynote: The Contagion of Dysregulation during Challenging Times: Seeking Safety through Collaborative Problem Solving